|

 My son is learning powers and exponents at school in his math class.
 I wanted to find a game we could play together to practice it.
 Most of the games and practice activities that I found were some sort of version of the card game war... too much luck and not enough strategy for me.
-Other games were really just worksheets cut up into cards to complete and not a true game with choices to be made and strategy.
+Other games were really just worksheets cut up into cards instead of a game with choices and strategy.
 I set myself a challenge to try to make something that I would find fun.
 One board game that I admire is Canvas.
 In this game, players select transparent art cards and combine them together to make a painting.
 There are different scoring conditions that players try to acheive with specific aspects of their painting.
 I used this game mechanic as my jumping off point for a math game.
 I took exponential expressions and broke them into three parts: a base, a base modifier, and an exponent.
 I created a stack of cards for each of these parts.
-Then I looked as the expressions that could be created and made some scoring conditions as the goals to achieve in the game.
+Then I looked at the expressions that could be created and made some scoring conditions as the goals to achieve in the game.
 I drafted up some rules and then play tested it with my son.
-He game me some good feedback and we added some additional rules and modified some of the cards.
-We added a dice symbol to some of the cards to include an random element and some excitement.
+He gave me some good feedback and we added some additional rules and modified some of the cards.
+We added a dice symbol to some of the cards to include a random element and some excitement.
 After a few more playtests, we added bonus awards at the end of the game.
-Now there were some additional points on the table that could influence the cards you draft from the draw piles.
+Now there were some additional points on the table that could influence the cards you might draft from the draw piles.

 Power Play InstructionsSetup